chloeekk/chloeekk.github.io/posts/how-to-improve-adsense-revenue/index.md

 ### Key Metrics: CTR and RPM

+When comparing placements, calculate click-through rate consistently rather than judging performance by clicks alone.
+The [CTR calculator and benchmarks](https://chloevolution.com/tools/ctr-calculator/) can help with this comparison.

 * **CTR (Click-Through Rate)**: Clicks ÷ Ad Impressions

   * A higher CTR means the ad is more engaging, increasing CPC revenue potential.